 - Phone numbers

 Having too much data in one field can present problems.
-In the case of my friend, it restricted personalization.
-Other times, too much data can present sorting and filtering issues.
+For example, in the case of my friend, it restricted personalization.
+Other times, too much data can cause sorting and filtering issues.

 The key to solving this problem is to parse or split text based on pattern matching or Excel substrings.
 The typical separators or delimiters include tabs, semicolons, commas, hyphens, and spaces.
 For example, if you go to the Data tab, you’ll see a Text to Columns item.
 Unfortunately, it seems people dismiss this choice because their data is already in columns.

-How to Separate First and Last Names in Excel (Wizard)
+How to Split First and Last Name in Excel (Wizard)

 This solution is the easiest, provided your names are uniform.
-In other words, you don’t have things like a middle name or initials.
-The key relies on finding a delimiter, such as a space character which triggers the split.
-In this case, we can use Excel’s Convert Text to Columns Wizard.
+In other words, you don’t have a middle name or initials.
+Instead, the key relies on finding a delimiter, such as a space character which triggers the split.
+We can use Excel’s Convert Text to Columns Wizard in this case.

 - Click the column header of the column you wish to split.
 In my example, the names are in Column A.